Innovative Technology

 • File size: 301.0KB

-Abstract: Objective: To evaluate the diagnostic value of combining two distinct RNA isothermal amplification real-time PCR (FQ-PCR) methods for detecting nucleic acids from bronchoalveolar lavage fluid (BALF) specimens, particularly in patients with sputum-smear-negative pulmonary tuberculosis.
-Methods: A total of 1,155 BALF samples were collected from patients admitted to our hospital between November 2014 and May 2016 who were suspected of having pulmonary tuberculosis but had consistently negative sputum smears on at least three occasions.
-After excluding 295 cases with unclear diagnoses, 672 confirmed tuberculosis patients were assigned to the tuberculosis group, while 188 individuals with other lung diseases—including 43 cases of non-tuberculous mycobacterial infections—were included in the control group.
-Clinical diagnosis was used as the gold standard to calculate various evaluation metrics for SAT-TB combined with FQ-PCR testing, and these results were compared with those obtained from SAT-TB alone, FQ-PCR alone, rapid mycobacterial culture using Bactec MGIT 960, and acid-fast bacilli staining.
+Abstract: Objective: To evaluate the diagnostic value of combining two different types of nucleic acid detection methods—RNA isothermal amplification real-time detection technology (FQ-PCR)—for the simultaneous detection of target markers in bronchoalveolar lavage fluid (BALF) specimens, with a focus on its application in diagnosing sputum-negative pulmonary tuberculosis.
+Methods: We collected BALF specimens from 1,155 patients admitted to our hospital between November 2014 and May 2016 who were suspected of having pulmonary tuberculosis and had at least three negative sputum smear results.
+After excluding 295 cases with unclear diagnoses, we included 672 confirmed tuberculosis patients in the tuberculosis group and 188 patients with other lung diseases (including 43 cases of non-tuberculous mycobacterial infections) in the control group.
+Using clinical diagnosis as the gold standard, we calculated various evaluation indicators for the combined SAT-TB and FQ-PCR testing, and compared them with those obtained from single SAT-TB, FQ-PCR, rapid mycobacterial culture (Bactec MGIT 960), and acid-fast bacilli staining.
 Receiver operating characteristic (ROC) curves were plotted for comparative analysis.
-Results: When clinical diagnosis served as the "gold standard," ROC curve areas under the curve (AUCs) were 0.507, 0.501, 0.670, 0.660, 0.734, and 0.658 for AFS, Bactec MGIT 960, SAT-TB, FQ-PCR, parallel testing (single positive), and serial testing (double positive), respectively.
-Corresponding accuracies were 29.45%, 33.64%, 58.67%, 58.32%, 67.40%, and 49.82%.
-Notably, both SAT-TB and FQ-PCR, either individually or in combination, demonstrated statistically significant diagnostic performance (P < 0.001).
-Among these tests, the parallel assay showed superior diagnostic accuracy compared to SAT-TB, FQ-PCR, and serial testing; it was followed by SAT-TB, FQ-PCR, and then Bactec MGIT 960.
-Conclusion: Compared to conventional bacteriological methods, the combined SAT-TB and FQ-PCR approach offers several advantages for diagnosing sputum-smear-negative pulmonary tuberculosis, including rapidity, high sensitivity, and the ability to differentiate between Mycobacterium tuberculosis (MTB) and non-tuberculous mycobacteria (NTM).
-This method not only shortens the time required for definitive diagnosis but also enhances accuracy, making it a valuable adjunct tool for managing patients with sputum-smear-negative tuberculosis.
-Its clinical application is therefore highly recommended.
+Results: Using clinical diagnosis as the “gold standard,” when AFS, MIGT960, SAT-TB, FQ-PCR, and the combined SAT-TB and FQ-PCR testing were used as parallel tests (single positive) or serial tests (double positive), the areas under the ROC curves (AUCs) were 0.507, 0.501, 0.670, 0.660, 0.734, and 0.658, respectively.
+The corresponding accuracies were 29.45%, 33.64%, 58.67%, 58.32%, 67.40%, and 49.82%.
+Both single and combined SAT-TB and FQ-PCR tests showed statistically significant diagnostic value (P < 0.001).
+In terms of diagnostic performance for sputum-negative pulmonary tuberculosis, the order of effectiveness was: parallel test > SAT-TB > FQ-PCR > serial test > sputum smear > MIGT960.
+Conclusion: Compared with conventional bacteriological methods, the combined SAT-TB and FQ-PCR testing demonstrates advantages in the diagnosis of sputum-negative pulmonary tuberculosis, including rapidity, sensitivity, and the ability to differentiate Mycobacterium tuberculosis (MTB) from non-tuberculous mycobacteria (NTM).
+This approach shortens the time to diagnosis, improves accuracy, and provides an effective auxiliary tool for patients with sputum-negative pulmonary tuberculosis, making it worthy of clinical promotion and application.